-Telelogic Synergy uses a default mail tool for DCM e-mail notification.
-If you want to use your own mailer instead of Telelogic Synergy's mailer, enter the following line in the [Options] section in your ini file.
+Rational Synergy uses a default mail tool for DCM e-mail notification.
+If you want to use your own mailer instead of the Rational Synergy mailer, enter the following line in the [Options] section in your ini file.

+'''

 mail_cmd = user-defined_mail_command

+'''

-The syntax for user-defined_mail_command depends on the mailer you want to use.
+The syntax for $user-defined_mail_command$ depends on the mailer you want to use.
 However, your mailer typically will require recipients, subject, and content options and arguments.
 For example, the following is a mail_cmd definition for ccmail:

+'''

-mail_cmd = C:\ccmail\mailer.exe -r %recipients -s %subject -f %content multiple_local_proj_instances
+mail_cmd = C:\ccmail\mailer.exe -r %recipients -s %subject -f %content

+'''

-The recipients, subject, and content arguments are expanded automatically by Telelogic Synergy, which uses the information you supply in your dialogs.
+The %recipients, %subject, and %content arguments are expanded automatically by Rational Synergy, which uses the information you supply in your dialogs.